 The Closing Disclosure (CD) is a chunk of paperwork that outlines the terms of the buyer’s loan and any other closing costs associated with the sale.
 The title company or mortgage lender must send the CD to the buyer no later than three days before closing so that they can review it thoroughly and understand what they’re signing up for.

 The closing can’t go through unless the disclosure is sent to the buyer and signed on time.
-That means if you’re closing is scheduled for Friday, the buyer must have the CD in hand by Tuesday or you’ll have to reschedule the final paperwork.
+That means if your closing is scheduled for Friday, the buyer must have the CD in hand by Tuesday or you’ll have to reschedule the final paperwork.

 Make sure both your agent and the buyer’s agents are in touch with the title company consistently.
 They can call, receive updates, and get a set date on when the closing disclosure is guaranteed to go out so that no one’s time is wasted on closing day.